ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   If the value of the GROUPNAME URI path and the group name in the access token scope ('gname' in {{ssec-authorization-response}}) are not required to coincide, the KDC MUST implement a mechanism to map the GROUPNAME value in the URI to the group name, in order to refer to the correct group (REQ7).

-* /ace-group/GROUPNAME/creds : this resource is invariant once established, and contains the authentication credentials of all the members of the group with name GROUPNAME.
+* /ace-group/GROUPNAME/creds : the path of this resource is invariant once the resource is established.
+This resource contains the authentication credentials of all the members of the group with name GROUPNAME.

   This resource is created only in case the KDC acts as repository of authentication credentials for group members.